cgarciae/nnx/README.md

 model = Foo(din=12, dout=2, ctx=nnx.context(0))
 ```
-As shown above, python container types such as `list`, `tuple`, and `dict` are treated as static attributes, if similar functionality is needed, NNX provides the `Sequence` and `Map` Modules.
+As shown above, python container types such as `list`, `tuple`, and `dict` are treated as static attributes, if similar functionality is needed, NNX provides the `Sequence` and `Dict` Modules.

 ### Functional API